juji-io/datalevin/README.md

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
 As a port of Datascript, in addition to the diffrence in data durability, Datalevin differs from Datascript in the following ways:

 * Does not store transaction ids.
 Since history is not kept, there is no need to store transanction ids.

+* Datoms in a transaction are commited together in a batch, rather than being saved by `with-datom` one at a time.

 * Entity ids are 64 bits long, so as to support a much larger data size.

 * Has an additional index that uses values as the primary key (VAE).

 * Indices respect `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

-* Attributes have internal integer ids.

 * Handles schema migrations with `swap-attr` function.
 It allows safe migration that does not alter existing data, and refuses unsafe schema changes that are inconsistent with existing data.